Saturday 20 June, 2026

 Approximately 10 to 15 companies will be selected to compete in each event.
 The top three winners will each receive €125,000 to support further prototype development.

-Applications are open until 10 May, with selected participants announced 20 May.
+Applications for the first phase for the Estonia and France Forges are open until 10 May, with selected participants announced 20 May.
 (Apply here.)

 Later this year, “phase 2” will test and evaluate selected technologies under conditions similar to those encountered in Ukraine.